Skip past navigation to main part of page

 Calculating Standard Errors

-The HILDA survey has a complex survey design that needs to be taken into account when calculating standard errors.
+The HILDA Survey has a complex survey design that needs to be taken into account when calculating standard errors.
 It is:

 Some options available for the calculation of appropriate standard errors and confidence intervals include: